Context

 Although Fyrstain is not a specialist in semantic interoperability, we have experience with the various terminological standards and can refer you to specialized partners to meet your needs.

 The standard makes available a common base specification on which a variety of different solutions are implemented, these are the resources.
-There is great variability across jurisdictions, across the healthcare ecosystem, and across use cases in practices, requirements, and regulations: an animal in vets and a patient in the emergency room are all two modeled by the Patient FHIR resource is therefore nothing without profiling: “Profiling FHIR” (https://www.hl7.org/fhir/profiling.html
+There is great variability between jurisdictions, within the healthcare ecosystem and across use cases in terms of practices, requirements and regulations: an animal at the vet’s and a patient in the emergency department are both modeled by the Patient FHIR® resource, so is nothing without profiling: “Profiling FHIR®” (https://www.hl7.org/fhir/profiling.html

 Creating profiles requires specific skills and tools.
 We can accompany you on these tasks or train you.

-A FHIR server implements the HL7 FHIR standard by using FHIR resources to exchange data, but also store and access it.
+A FHIR® server implements the HL7® FHIR® standard, using FHIR® resources to exchange, store and access data.

 Many manufacturers are working to improve their solutions to these problems.
 In the meantime, it is important to study the performance needs of your solution and to plan an architecture that does not bind you to a single technology.